Medicare and mental health coverage — what's available for depression and dementia

 Dementia and Mental Health Support

 Dementia is not just memory loss.
 Dementia often includes depression, anxiety, and behavioral changes.
-Your parent with dementia might be depressed.
-Your parent might be anxious.
+Your parent with dementia might be depressed or anxious.
 These conditions are treatable even in the context of dementia.

 Medicare covers psychiatric and behavioral health services for people with dementia.
 Your parent can see a geriatric psychiatrist, a psychologist, or a behavioral health specialist.
 These professionals have specific training in how mental health conditions present in people with dementia.
 They understand that memory loss complicates diagnosis and treatment.